-The assessment consists of a written exam (following §4(2), 1 of the examination regulation).
+The assessment consists of an oral (30 minutes) exam (following §4(2) of the examination regulation).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.
+Depending on the respective pandemic situation, the exam may be offered as an open book exam (alternative exam assessment, following §4(2), 3 of the examination regulation).